Resources for Athens Students

 Providing confidential counseling and psychological therapy.
 Counseling needs may include personal problems, career objectives, or education concerns.
 CPS provides free and discounted services to students through the WellBeing fee, which is included in the OHIO Guarantee.

 Opportunities for Ohioans with Disabilities (OOD)

 This state program administering federal funds to assist persons with disabilities to gain full employment.
 The BVR/BSVI provides financial support for education, services, and equipment to assist with education, job training, and more.

-Hanna Jadwisienczak is the Ohio University College2Careers Counselor working in partnership with Student Accessibility Services and the Career and Leadership Development Center.
-She can be reached at Hanna.firstname.lastname@example.org, or call/text 740-517-0559.
+Hanna Jadwisienczak is the Ohio University College2Careers Counselor working in partnership with Student Accessibility Services and the Career Network.
+She can be reached at Hanna.email@example.com, or by calling or texting 740-517-0559.

 Psychology and Social Work Clinic

 The Clinic offers an array of services including intelligence and neuropsychological assessment; psychological testing; attention-deficit/hyperactivity disorder assessments; and learning disability assessments.
 Graduate student clinicians under the direct supervision of faculty members who are licensed psychologists provide these services.
 Services are provided at a reduced cost for students enrolled at Ohio University.